bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 Let us clarify our understanding of variables from a perspective of our new knowledge.

-* E-variables can take a arbitrary sequence _of terms,_ i.e. the e-variable value
+* E-variables can take an arbitrary sequence _of terms,_ i.e. the e-variable
-  can be an expression with the correct bracket structure only.
+  value can be an expression with the correct bracket structure only.
 * The _t-variables_ value (they are written as t.varname) can be any single term – both a symbol and an expression in brackets.